sjoerdbreur/docs/content/releasenotes/platform-portal/index.md

 #### Fixes

 * Deleting a document will no longer delete the corresponding discussion thread.
 Instead, in the discussion thread a note will be added that the previously uploaded document was deleted.
 Conversely, it's no longer possible to delete a discussion thread which has comments with uploaded documents.
 (Ticket 46480)
+* Updated the Excel import functionality with various fixes and security improvements.

 ### August 30th, 2017